Nenotriple/img-txt_viewer/docs/User_Guide.md

 If a match is found, it will be replaced exactly with the given text.

-Example:
+- **Use:**

-Search for: `the big brown dog`
+  1. Search for: `the big brown dog`

-Replace with: `the big red dog`
+  2. Replace with: `the big red dog`

 This will replace all instances of `the big brown dog` with `the big red dog`.

-- **Undo**
+- **Tips:**
+  - Ensure that the search string is entered exactly as it appears in the text files.
+  - Use the "Regex" option for advanced search patterns using regular expressions.
+  - If a filter is applied, only text files that match the filter will be affected.
+  - The "Undo" button can revert the last search and replace action if needed.

+> [!NOTE]
-  - When using `Search and Replace`, `Prefix`, or `Append`, a backup of the text files will be made and saved to the working directory before making any changes.
+> - When using `Search and Replace`, `Prefix`, or `Append`, a backup of the text files will be made and saved to the working directory before making any changes.
-  - Pressing `Undo` will restore the text backup. `Undo` only creates one history of backups, and using another tool will erase the previous backup.
+> - Pressing `Undo` will restore the text backup. `Undo` only creates one history of backups, and using another tool will erase the previous backup.

 ---

 ### Prefix
 #### *(Insert text at the START of all text files)*